austinjhunt/route53-csv-generator/README.md

 Small JavaScript snippet written for automatically traversing the AWS Route 53 DNS Record list and generating a CSV containing all of the records across however many pages that are in the hosted zone.

+## How it Works

+1. Initializes CSV string
+2. Collects the headers into first row
+3. For each table row, generate CSV record and add to CSV string
+4. Use JS to automatically click the right arrow button to proceed to the next table page.
+The default page length for each page is 100 records.
+5. Repeat steps 3 and 4 for `numTablePages` times, where `numTablePages` is an argument you provide indicating the number of pages in your table.

 ## How to Use

 1. Open the DNS record list in Route 53